-Nothing tops a creamy scoopable dip that’s loaded with spicy chorizo and onions.
-It’s a party must-have and always gets people coming back asking for the recipe – and their minds are blown when I tell them how easy it really is!
+Nothing tops a creamy scoopable chorizo cheese dip!
+It’s loaded with spicy chorizo and onions.
+Makes a party must-have and easy go-to and always gets people coming back asking for the recipe.
+Their minds are blown when I tell them how easy it really is!

 This is one of those cheese dips that I have been tweaking my whole entire life.
 Ok, at least since I can remember being old enough to steal some Velveeta and push a chair up to the microwave so I could use it.
 I would spoon leftover ground beef into a bowl and stir in the melted cheese.
 For a 5-year-old, it was pretty magic.

 Now, I make this dip with spicy chorizo and do it over a campfire or in my oven when I have friends over for the game, or sometimes I’m feeling lazy and make this Traeger Smoked Queso with Chorizo, which is almost as good (but there’s no clean up).

 This one has a few more steps from that easy first iteration, but it still stands as one of those magical comfort dishes where you will dig down to the very last crumb of a chip to scrape up the last bites.

 Perfect for when you have a bunch of friends over, this recipe makes a full skillet of cheese dip and even on my best day, I lack self-control so dividing it up with my friends takes some of the pressure (or maybe that’s portions) off my plate.